seckincengiz/xr/README.md

 #### Training & Simulation

 * [Virtalis](https://www.virtalis.com/) - Put your digital assets in the hands of your entire organisation
-* [Acadicus](https://acadicus.com/) - Acadicus provides an expansive library of ready-to-use virtual simulation content for training and education
+* [Acadicus](https://acadicus.com/) - Provides a library of ready-to-use virtual simulation content for training and education
 * [EngageVR](https://engagevr.io/) - Ideal for collaboration, education, simulated training and virtual events

 #### Remote Assistant